 Print this Bullet Journal Key to help you learn the symbols of bullet journaling.
 Hang one up, and stick one into your Bullet Journal.
 We’ve left spaces you can use to fill in your own symbols.

-Print out a 12-month calendar to see the days of the month at a glance.
-We’ve designed this 2020 spread to fit inside your Bullet Journal.
+Print out a monthly calendar to see the days of the month at a glance.
+We’ve designed this spread to fit inside your Bullet Journal.
 Simply print it out and trim the edges before pasting it in your Bullet Journal.
 Avoid glue that may bleed through the pages and instead opt for double-sided tape or colorful washi tape.
-Calendars are tedious to design by hand, so save yourself some time with this 12-month layout.
+Calendars are tedious to design by hand, so save yourself some time with this monthly layout.